top of page

 A redesign with a focus on the overall mix.

 With this redesign I wanted to focus on creating the best possible mix I could.
-Using techniques gathered from various GDC and Airwiggles talks, as well as my own ear, I created a mix that sounds great and communicates seamlessly with the player.
+Using techniques gathered from various GDC and Airwiggles talks, as well as my own ear, I created what I believe to be my best mix that sounds great and communicates seamlessly with the player.

 Team Size: 1 (Solo project)